curlydesigner/site/_posts/2021-06-01-p_DarkThemeAccessabilty_BB.md

 ![Dark Mode Code](assets/posts/2020-01-01-bp_Colour_Accessabilty_DarkLight/empty_Dark_VID_spec_Page_7.png "Dark Mode Code")

-It's essential to consider the different content levels on a dark mode, especially with a card-based design.
-Shadows cannot be perceived the same as with the light theme.
+I was testing and exxploring differnt variations with essential consideration for the different content levels on a dark mode.
+Especially with a card-based design where shadows cannot be perceived the same as with the light theme.
 I have been experimenting with different shades of grey that can help to communicate visual hierarchy.
 Avoiding using 100% black because pure black is too hard on the eye.
 <br>

 ![Dark Mode UI](assets/posts/2020-01-01-bp_Colour_Accessabilty_DarkLight/dark_vid_spec_v2_2_20190416-8.jpg "Dark Mode UI")